 Figure 9-xxx— Feedback Information field format if the Feedback Type field is set to 3

-(#3790)The Primary AC field indicates the primary AC of the obtained TXOP by a Co-TDMA sharing AP.
+(#3790)The Primary AC field indicates the primary AC of the obtained TXOP by a Co-TDMA coordinating AP.
 The Primary AC field is encoded as the AC index (ACI) defined in Table 9-193 (ACI-to-AC coding).

-The TXOP Return Solicited field indicates whether the Co-TDMA sharing AP is soliciting a TXOP return from a Co-TDMA coordinated AP, as described in 37.13.2.3.4 (TXOP return phase).
-The TXOP Return Solicited field is set to 1 if the Co-TDMA sharing AP is soliciting a TXOP return from a Co-TDMA coordinated AP; otherwise, it is set to 0.TGbn Editor: Please apply the changes marked as tracked changes to 9.3.1.8.6 (Multi-STA BlockAck variant) as follows.
+The TXOP Return Solicited field indicates whether the Co-TDMA coordinating AP is soliciting a TXOP return from a Co-TDMA coordinated AP, as described in 37.13.2.3.5 (TXOP return phase).
+The TXOP Return Solicited field is set to 1 if the Co-TDMA coordinating AP is soliciting a TXOP return from a Co-TDMA coordinated AP; otherwise, it is set to 0.

+(#1864)The Max TXOP Allocation Under Consideration field indicates the maximum TXOP duration that the Co-TDMA coordinating AP considers for allocation to Co-TDMA coordinated AP(s), in units of 64 μs.

+NOTE – A polled AP can take into account the value carried in the Max TXOP Allocation Under Consideration field to determine its response to a Co-TDMA ICF.

+TGbn Editor: Please apply the changes marked as tracked changes to 9.3.1.8.6 (Multi-STA BlockAck variant) as follows.

 If a Per AID TID Info field has the Ack Type subfield equal to 0 and the TID subfield equal to 13 then:

 If the Multi-STA BlockAck frame is individually addressed to the UHR non-AP STA, the AID11 subfield of the Per AID TID Info subfield is set to the 11 LSBs of the AID of a UHR non-AP STA.
 If the Multi-STA BlockAck frame is individually addressed to an AP, the AID11 subfield is set to 0. (#3829)

-(#3883) ,
+(#3883)If a Multi-STA BlockAck frame is transmitted by a UHR AP to another UHR AP with which it has a MAPC agreement (see 37.13.1.3 (MAPC agreement negotiation)), and the frame is individually addressed, the AID11 field in the AID TID Info field is set to the 11 LSBs of the receiving AP’s AP ID, as assigned by the transmitting AP.

 If the Multi-STA BlockAck frame frame is transmitted by an AP and is group addressed, the AID11 subfield of the AID TID Info subfield is set to the AID of a UHR STA that is the intended receiver of the feedback information or to 2008 if the feedback information is intended for all addressed UHR STAs.(#3829)